MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/scratch document.md

 - **Benefits:**

     - **Resource Conservation:** Recycling and upcycling reduce the need for raw materials extraction, conserving natural resources and minimizing environmental degradation.
-    - **Waste Reduction:** By diverting waste from landfills or incineration, recycling and upcycling help mitigate pollution, greenhouse gas emissions, and habitat destruction associated with waste disposal.
+    - **Waste [[Reduction]]:** By diverting waste from landfills or incineration, recycling and upcycling [[Help]] mitigate pollution, greenhouse gas emissions, and habitat destruction associated with waste disposal.
-    - **Pollution Prevention:** Recycling and upcycling reduce pollution of air, water, and soil by decreasing the demand for new production processes and minimizing the release of harmful chemicals and pollutants.
+    - **Pollution Prevention:** Recycling and upcycling reduce pollution of air, water, and soil by decreasing the demand for new production [[Processes]] and minimizing the release of harmful chemicals and pollutants.
 - **Drawbacks:**

-    - **Energy and Resource Intensity:** Recycling and upcycling processes may require significant energy and resources, particularly in remote areas where access to renewable energy sources and efficient technologies may be limited.
+    - **Energy and Resource Intensity:** Recycling and upcycling [[Processes]] may require significant energy and resources, particularly in remote areas where access to renewable energy sources and efficient technologies may be limited.
     - **Contamination and Quality Issues:** Poor sorting practices or inadequate processing techniques can result in contamination of recycled materials, reducing their quality and market value.
     - **Economic Viability:** In some cases, the costs of recycling or upcycling certain materials may outweigh the economic benefits, especially if market demand for recycled products is low or transportation costs are high.